achillesthree/QuizChallenge/README.md

 ## Description

-AS A coding boot camp student
-I WANT to take a timed quiz on JavaScript fundamentals that stores high scores SO THAT I can gauge my progress compared to my peers Acceptance Criteria
+I was  to take a timed quiz on JavaScript fundamentals that stores high scores so that I can gauge my progress compared to my peers.
 GIVEN I am taking a code quiz
 WHEN I click the start button
 THEN a timer starts and I am presented with a question